i10/Sketch-Stitch/README.md

 ACM Reference Format: Nur Al-huda Hamdan, Simon Voelker, Jan Borchers.
 2018.
 Sketch&Stitch: Interactive Embroidery for E-Textiles.
 In CHI Conference on Human Factors in Computing Systems Proceedings (CHI 2018), April 21–26, 2018, Montreal QC, Canada.
 ACM, New York, NY, USA, 13 pages. https://doi.org/10.1145/3173574.3173656

 For access to the paper and videos see: https://hci.rwth-aachen.de/sketchstitch

+**Run the apps**
+From the 'master' branch, download '190711 S&S Suite'.
+Find the executable/binary file 'Sketch&Stitch' and run the Mac OS App.
+Or you can recomplie the app from 'Source Code macOS'.
+(Instructions in 'README').

+Compile the iSO app from 'Source Code iOS'.
+(Instructions in 'README').

+Run the embroidery automator exe file from 'Bernina Software Automation' in a Windows virtual machine.
+(Instructions in 'HOWTO.txt' and 'BerninaSoftwareSetup.PNG').